-Compare the best NFT trading platforms
+What are the best NFT trading platforms?

 Most NFTs are paid for using Ethereum, which means you need to own some of that cryptocurrency in order to make your first purchase.
 The table below contains some of the best brokers that allow you to buy Ethereum, and you can sign up in a few minutes by simply following the links next to each one.
 Or you can scroll down to learn more about getting the NFTs themselves.

 How to buy NFTs online – a step-by-step guide

 NFTs are sold on marketplaces that act like auction houses for these tokens.
 You can either head straight to the one that offers the NFT you want to buy, or alternatively pick one of the top platforms and browse through the collection.
 The marketplaces below are two of the leaders in the field:

 - OpenSea: OpenSea is by far the largest NFT marketplace.
 It lets you buy, sell, and create NFTs on a platform that hosts tens of thousands of traders every single day.
 Visit OpenSea now >

 - Rarible: Rarible is another platform where you can buy, sell, and create NFTs.
 It even integrates with OpenSea and has its own cryptocurrency, so you can easily trade NFTs on either marketplace.
 Take a look at Rarible >

 Step 2.
 Sign up and create an account

 Before you can place a bid, you have to set up an account.
 This is usually a simple process that involves putting in a few contact details like your name and email address.
 It can vary, though, and some platforms might ask for more information like a form of ID to verify your identity.